curtisdunne/overtime-app/README.md

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec
-- Refactor posts/_form for admin user with status
+- Refactor posts/form for admin user with status
+- fix post_spec to use factories
+- fix post_spec to have correct user reference and not require update